AMASEIKUMOR FESTIVAL: Grand celebration of rich Ijaw cultural heritage

-What you did not know about Amaseikumor, the oldest festival in Nigeria
+What you should know about Amaseikumor, the oldest festival in Nigeria

 According to elders of the kingdom, Amaseikumor Festival came into being at about 14AD.
 The Chief Priest who first performed the traditional ritual then was the Late Pa Obuko of Azama town.